NeLLi-team/gvclass/README.md

 ### Cellular carry-over
 - `order_dup`, `gvog8_dup`, `vp_df`, `mirus_df`, and `cellular_dup` are retained in the final summary table as duplication-style QC indicators.

-Use these fields together: a high completeness score with low duplication and low cellular signal is characteristic of a high-quality GVMAG; any combination of low completeness plus high duplication or elevated contamination metrics warrants manual curation.
+Use these fields together: a high completeness score with low duplication and `contamination_type = clean` is characteristic of a high-quality GVMAG; any combination of low completeness plus high duplication or a non-clean contamination type warrants manual curation.

 ## Performance Optimization